HMRC Mileage Rates 2026/27: What Self-Employed Drivers Need to Know

 The 45p rate only applies to the first 10,000 business miles in the tax year.
 After that, it drops to 25p.
 This catches people out in two ways:

-What's worse, if a single journey crosses the 10,000-mile mark, it should technically be split — part at 45p, part at 25p.
+What's worse, if a single journey crosses the 10,000-mile mark, it should technically be split: part at 45p, part at 25p.
 Almost nobody does this correctly by hand.
+The mileage allowance example walks through exactly how this works.

 What counts as a business mile?